jamesmugford/jm-talon-lite/README.md

 Please note
 ===
 **This may not be the Talon you know and love**.
-If you are used to running Talon under a Linux X11, Mac or Windows environment - this will be missing a significant amount of the features you are used to.
+If you are used to running Talon under a Linux X11, Mac or Windows environment - this will be break a significant number of the features you are used to.
 This only provides an input layer for Talon to provide raw input to Wayland based compositors.

 Current supported back ends